dprint/dprint/docs/home.md

 # dprint

-dprint is a configurable and plugable code formatter.
+dprint is a configurable and pluggable code formatting platform.

 Currently only TypeScript, JavaScript, and JSONC are supported.